CiaranOMara/Contributing/CONTRIBUTING.md

 ### Suggest an Enhancement

-This section explains how to submit enhancement suggestion for a BioJulia package.
+This section explains how to submit an enhancement proposal for a BioJulia package.
 This includes completely new features, as well as minor improvements to existing functionality.
 Following these suggestions will help maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.

-#### Before Submitting An Enhancement Suggestion
+#### Before Submitting An Enhancement Proposal

 * **Check if there's already [a package](https://github.com/BioJulia) which provides that enhancement.**